Have you ever seen an Eagle? They are so beautiful, extremely intelligent, and can teach you a lot about goals. Here are some traits of an eagle:

 What are you feeding on?
 Are you watching the whole franchise of some reality show?
 Are you staying up late every night to see what your favorite Housewife did on this episode?
 If you are then you’re not focusing on your dreams and goals.
 You need to be reading success books, you need to develop yourself.
 Success is tied to your personal development.
 Statistics say that the average person watches six hours of TV a day.
 Six hours, can you just imagine?
 It’s really easy to do, so you must discipline yourself to turn the TV off.
 Your life won’t come to a screeching halt if you don’t know what housewife did what and to whom.
 You know they’re going to show it as a re-run 50 times anyway.
 You need to be feeding yourself on things that will help you grow.

 Eagles fly with other eagles

 You need a whole team of people to help you achieve your goals.
 You need to keep the right company.
-Don’t hang around with fictional character Debbie Downer that just KNOWS you will never make it.
-You need to hang around with people that are heading in the same direction that you’re heading – to the top!!!
-You want to hang around with like minded people.
+Don’t hang around with the fictional character Debbie Downer who just KNOWS you will never make it.
+You need to hang around with people who are heading in the same direction that you’re heading – to the top!!!
+You want to hang around with like-minded people.
 Find a mentor someone that can help you fulfill your dreams and goals.